spiral/docs/framework/container.md

 ], null, $container);
 ```

 > Note that container like that will not be available in your application directly thought `ContainerInterface` but rather composited inside of `Spiral\Core\ContainerInterface`.
+Spiral container
+will work as auto-wiring layer at of your Pimple container.